groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly.system.data/datatablereader/_index.md

 ```

-Advances the com.groupdocs.assembly.system.data.DataTableReader to the next record.
+Advances the [DataTableReader](../../com.groupdocs.assembly.system.data/datatablereader) to the next record.

 **Returns:**
 boolean - true if there was another row to read; otherwise false.